 The LMU Summer in Barcelona International Business Program is designed to integrate a rigorous international business curriculum with the benefits of the rich and vibrant cultural setting of Catalonia for both Business and Non-Business majors.
-While Barcelona is the home base, students also participate on a two-night excursion to Prague.
+While Barcelona is the home base, students also participate in a five-night excursion to Berlin & Prague.
 Featured on the program are several site visits to local businesses where students will gain firsthand knowledge to complement their classroom learning.
 Students will also engage in a series of cultural activities meant to acquaint them with the social and cultural setting of Barcelona and surrounding towns.

 Barcelona is the capital of Catalonia, a region in northeastern Spain with its own distinctive history, culture, and language.
 Set between mountains and the Mediterranean Sea, the city's population is 1.6 million, with a total of 4.5 million in the greater metropolitan area.
 Walking through the city, one can observe 2,000 years of architectural history--Roman remains, the network of narrow streets in the Old Town, the 19th Century Eixample district with its original examples of Modernista architecture--contrasting with the ultramodern showpieces that continue to redesign its skyline.